Set up Jira to Receive Radiant Outgoing Webhooks

 Before you begin, ensure you have the following:

-* [ ] Admin access with permission to create Automation Rules in your Jira project or Global settings.
+* [ ] Admin access to Jira

-* [ ] The specific Jira project (and its Key, e.g., `SEC`, `OPS`) where you want the tickets to be created.
+* [ ] The specific Jira project (and its Key, e.g., `SEC`, `OPS`) where you want the tickets to be created

-* [ ] Understanding of [Radiant Outgoing Webhooks](https://help.radiantsecurity.ai/export-logs/outgoing-webhooks/set-up-outgoing-webhooks).
+* [ ] Understanding of [Radiant Outgoing Webhooks](/export-logs/outgoing-webhooks/set-up-outgoing-webhooks.md)

 ### Create the incoming webhook trigger in Jira